orbitalconsortium/orbital-collection/README.md

 ## Components

-### Container Alkane (TypeScript)
+### Container Generator (TypeScript)

-The container alkane is a TypeScript library that generates minimal WebAssembly containers for storing the base data of the collection.
+The container generator is a TypeScript library that generates minimal WebAssembly containers for storing the base data of the collection.
 It provides:

 - Browser-compatible container generation
+- Node.js CLI for command-line usage
 - Efficient static data storage
 - Multiple interfaces (browser, TypeScript API, Node.js)